-The company's network consists of more than 100 subsidiaries, affiliates, branches and representative offices worldwide with 3,317 staff.
-The Group's German business is conducted by the subsidiary E+S Rückversicherung AG.
+The company's network consists of more than 100 subsidiaries, affiliates, branches and representative offices worldwide with 3,083 staff.

 Hannover Re and HDI Global have concentrated their primary insurance activities in specialty lines in a new joint venture named HDI Global Specialty SE.
 The majority interest (50.2%) in Inter Hannover was acquired by HDI Global for this purpose.
 HDI Global Specialty SE commenced operational activities on 1 January 2019 and writes agency business and specialty insurance in a range of lines including errors & omissions liability insurance, directors' and officers' (D & O) liability insurance, legal expenses, sports and entertainment, aviation and offshore energy.
 Hannover Re will continue to reinsure a large portion of the business written by HDI Global Specialty SE.